LaserLon/Project2/README.md

 The data set that was used was found on kagle.  [link](https://www.kaggle.com/datasets/rabieelkharoua/predict-online-gaming-behavior-dataset/code)
 The data set is free to use as per licence found [here](https://creativecommons.org/licenses/by/4.0/)

+The data was in very good shape with no missing values and did not require any additional cleaning.
+It did require OneHotEncoding to prepare the object features for use in the models.

-Seven different classifaction models were used: KNN, Logistic Regression, SVM, Decision Tree, Random Forest, Gradient Boosting, and Adaboost.
+Seven different classification models were used: KNN, Logistic Regression, SVM, Decision Tree, Random Forest, Gradient Boosting, and Adaboost.

 Elbow diagrams were developed on KNN, Random Forest, and Gradient Boosting to better optimize each of them.